gernoteger/helm-compatibility-tests/README.md

 # helm-compatibility-tester
-This repo was created to poperly describe an issue with helm version compatibilities.
+This repo was created to describe the situation for the helm issue [#11855](https://github.com/helm/helm/issues/11855)